-Not open for credit to students who have completed or are currently enrolled in KIN 34.
+0.5 units, 2 hours laboratory (GR or P/NP) Not open for credit to students who have completed or are currently enrolled in KIN 34.
+Acceptable for credit: CSU, UC

 Activity class: Development of personal fitness using a step platform and step combinations that focus on developing the cardiovascular system.
 0835.00